nathan-otterbach/MACEnumerator/README.md

 # MACEnumerator

-small programm to get all possible permutations of a set char[] set.
+Small programm to get all possible permutations of a set char[] set.
 <br>The amout of k permutations is set by the user.
-the output of all possiblities is written to mac.txt file
+<br>The output of all possiblities is written to mac.txt file